iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 After some discussion, we agreed to invest in a whirligig, so on her next Wisconsin trip Katherine brought one home.
 We didn't have a specific spot in mind for it, but we tried it out in the prairie area and thought it fit in very nicely, so it lives there now.

+{% single_image path: assets/images/the-first-year-garden/whirligig.jpg alt: "The whirligig in the middle of the prairie garden"" %}

 The only issue we have is that suicidal figwort plants keep trying to grow directly into the spinning blades and get all chewed up, so we have to keep trimming them back.
 We even moved it to a different spot and somehow a new figwort appeared and dove right into the blades.